nronzel/realescrape-go/README.md

 A CSV and JSON file will be generated and saved in the `scans` folder, located at the root of the project directory.
 This folder will be created if it doesn't already exist.

-## DevLog

-Implemented MongoDB.
-Uses the URL of each listing as the unique key.
-More work needs to be done to handle updating existing entries, currently it will just error out if there is a duplicate entry.

 ### Issues